daniel-zuluaga/TowerDefense/README.md

 At the beginning of the game the user will have 100 life

 In this game there are 4 types of ships:

-- UfoRed
+- UfoRed:
 Is a soft ship, a slow speed, it has 50 life, if 7 ufoRed ships reachthe final line you immediately lose each one takes 15 life from the user
-- UfoYellow
+- UfoYellow:
 Is a smart ship, a little faster, 80 life, if 4 ufoYellow ships reach the finish line you immediately lose each one takes 25 life from the user
-- UfoGreen
+- UfoGreen:
 Is a better ship, intermediate speed, 110 life, if 3 ufosGreen ships reach the finish line you immediately lose each one takes 35 life from the user
-- UfoPurple
+- UfoPurple:
 Is a very dangerous ship, fast speed, 140 life, if 2 UfoPurple ships reach the finish line you lose immediately each one takes 50 life from the user

 There are two defenses: These two towers will help us to attack the alien invasion

 CastleTower

 This tower has an attack radius of 2 where if an enemy enters that radius they will take damage, an in-game cost of $100, a damage to the enemy of 15 with a projectile speed of 6, with a delay of 0.3 seconds